A guide to the Profit and Loss report

 The ‘Percentage change’ column shows the financial difference as a percentage.
 The arrow indicates if the difference has increased (arrow pointing upwards) or decreased (arrow pointing downwards).

 Viewing details on the profit or loss account

-...to drill down and see a list of the transactions that it includes.
+This will display a list of the transactions that it includes.

-Do these figures include VAT?
+Do the figures on your profit and loss account include VAT?

 If your business is registered for VAT and not using the VAT Flat Rate Scheme, then all the figures on your profit and loss account will be exclusive of VAT.
 If you're using the Flat Rate Scheme, your costs will be inclusive of VAT, your sales net of standard VAT and the difference between the flat rate and standard rate from your sales will show in the Flat Rate Scheme Surplus account.
 If you're not registered for VAT, all the costs on your profit and loss account will include VAT, and you won't have charged VAT on your sales.